Fermi-liquid behavior and characteristic temperature-dependent susceptibility in clean RuO$_2$ crystal: FERMI-LIQUID CHARACTERISTICS

 \subsection{Specific heat}

 Figure \ref{fig2} (a) presents the temperature dependence of the specific heat of RuO$_2$ single crystals with the RRR of 400 and 1200 at zero field, compared with a previous report.
-We first attempt the standard fit with a $T$-linear electronic term and a Debye $T^3$-phonon term:
+We fit with a standard $T$-linear electronic term and a Debye-$T^3$ phonon term:

-Here $\gamma$ is the Sommerfeld coefficient, which in the free-electron model is given by:
+Here $\gamma$ is the Sommerfeld coefficient, which in the free-electron model, is given by:

 where $k_\mathrm{B}$ is Boltzmann's constant, $N_\textrm{A}$ is Avogadro's number, and $D(\epsilon_\mathrm{F})$ is the density of states (DOS) at the Fermi energy that includes both spin directions.
 If the second term in Eq. \eqref{eq3} contains purely phonon contribution with the Debye temperature $\theta_\mathrm{D}$, $\beta = \beta_\mathrm{ph}$ given by the following: